 - Keep an eye on your space heater while it’s on.
 Never fall asleep or leave the room with the space heater on.

-- Make sure you obtain permission to use at work.
+- Make sure you obtain permission to use it at work.
 It’s important that more than one person knows when a space heater is in use to ensure that whoever is responsible can check to make sure it’s turned off at the end of every day.

 - Avoid using an extension cord or power strip with your space heater.
 Directly plug it into an outlet with enough power capacity.